Membership Terms & Conditions

 Youth 8th Grade and younger must be enrolled in a program (Y Winners) or under the direct supervision of a responsible adult.

-For your safety and security, hoods may not be worn, hats must be straight, no gym bags, jackets, etc. may be left on the gym floor or workout areas.
+For your safety and security, no gym bags, jackets, etc. may be left on the gym floor or workout areas.
 Please place in a locker or hang on hooks in the gym or gym hallway.

 All participants must wear appropriate athletic attire: Closed toed gym shoes, gym shorts, shirts, or sweat suits in the facilities, and swim wear in the pool area.
 Do not wear jeans in exercise areas as rivets can tear exercise machine pads.